xyuan/daos/doc/admin/installation.md

         -o /home/daos/daos/utils/config/examples/daos_server_local.yml
 ```

+!!! note
+    On Linux, please make sure that the uio_pci_generic module is loaded.
+    Please also make sure that enough huge pages have been allocated by running
+    `sudo sysctl vm.nr_hugepages`.
+If the number is below 128, please
+    allocate extra pages by running `sudo sysctl -w vm.nr_hugepages=128`.

 Once started, the DAOS server waits for the administrator to format the system.
 This can be triggered in a different shell, using the following command: